thanhtungtav4/ecommerce.io/wp-content/plugins/woo-variation-swatches/README.txt

   [Live Demo & Documentation](http://j.mp/button-to-dropdown-readme)
 <hr />
-👉 Compatible With Eelementor Page Builder Plugin
+👉 Compatible With Elementor Page Builder Plugin

 Elementor works well with all the themes and plugins which respect the coding.
 The WooCommerce Variation Swatches plugin is compatible with the Elementor page builder plugin.